Rianto-RNT/rnt-go-mastery/README.md

 - Open, close, rename, move, and remove files
 - Operation on file - Coding Program
 - Writing bytes to file - os.Write and ioutil.WriteFile
+- Writing to files using a buffered writer(bufio package)

 ### number) rnt-example-point